Alicepinch/bakemyday/README.md

 - The BlogPost model holds all information for the blogpost.

 ### Blog Comment
-- The BlogComment model is connected to the BlogPost model to link comments to the relevant blogpost that a user is commenting on
+- The BlogComment model is connected to the BlogPost model to link comments to relevant blogpost that a user is commenting on
 - The BlogComment is also connected to the User model from allauth to generate the author of the comment.
 - When the blogpost is deleted, the comments connected to it will also delete in the database.

-### Product
+### Product, Category and Occasion

-- The Product model holds all information for each product on the website.
+- The Product model holds all information for each product on the website (name, description, occasion, category, sku, price).
-- The Product model is connected to the Category model and Occasion Models which allows a user to filter products by category and occasion in navigation.
+- The Foreign keys within this model are to Category model and Occasion Models which attachs a specific categoy or occasion to a product which in turn allows a user to filter products by category and occasion in navigation.
+- The relationship to the Occasion Model and Category Model are purley for description purposes.

+## Contact

+- The contact model holds the information for when a user completes the contact form (name, email, subject line and contact message)

 ## Technologies Used